tommyettinger/libtsmi/README.txt

 For API documentation, see the doxygen thing.
 TODO: doxygen thing

-To compile, use the makefile
+To compile, use ./compile_lib.sh
-TODO: makefile
+A proper makefile is pending.